-Going to the hill of Fourvière in Lyon is an experience you will not forget.
+You thought there was hardly anything worth discovering on the hill of Fourvière?
+Well, Lyon’s emblematic hill is an experience you will not forget.
 Discovering this hill is like travelling through time, going back to the Roman era.

 The emblematic hill of Fourvière: a historic site!